 She was seen as the next Steve Jobs or Bill Gates, but it turns out that Elizabeth Holmes and the $9 billion blood testing startup she founded at the age of 19 were little more than smoke and mirrors.
 Theranos raised over $700 million from investors eager to cash in on the promise of technology that would revolutionize blood testing.
 The only hitch was that their blood testing device was unable to perform as well as they hoped.
 Holmes continued to attract investors with false promises, effectively committing investor fraud.

 Fraud charges are serious, and they bring with them harsh penalties.
-If you or a loved one are facing such charges, contact a Los Angeles fraud attorney from Spolin Law P.C. at (310) 424-5816 to schedule a free case consultation.
+If you or a loved one are facing such charges, contact a Los Angeles fraud attorney or staff member from Spolin Law P.C. at (310) 424-5816 to schedule a free case consultation.

 What Will Happen to the Theranos CEO?